 Let’s face it.
 Your boss’ priorities might be different than yours.
 While you can geek out for hours on database management, your boss might have a harder time understanding its value.
-Or, he/she might be all for it but hasn’t completely grasped why database management is such a crucial component of your business.
+Or, he/she might be all for it but don’t completely grasp why it is such a crucial component of your business.

-In this blog post, we will share how to explain what database management is and its value to your boss.
-We will also share a few examples on how to make the case for database management if your company is still living in the spreadsheet era.
+In this blog post, we will share how to explain what DB management is, and its value to your boss.
+We will also share a few examples on how to make the case for DB management if your company is still living in the spreadsheet era.

 Simply put, database management is how you maintain an organized collection of data stored in a computer system.